thestrugglingblack/the-docker-playbook/README.md

 ```bash
 docker push <INSERT_ACCOUNT_ID>.dkr.ecr.<INSERT_REGION>.amazonaws.com/tdp/the-docker-playbook-model:latest
 ```

+3. Now the rest of the stack can be ran `terraform apply` to apply and deploy your changes to AWS.
+4. To destroy your pipeline run, `terraform destroy`.

 #### Test Image Locally
 1. First build and tag the docker image under a different name.